119 Niche Side Hustles to Help You Create New Income Streams

 Building niche sites can be an incredible way to make income as a side hustle.
 Not only that, but this also potentially becomes a source of passive income, as well!
 Niche sites are often monetized through affiliate marketing and display ads.
 AdSense is a good starting point.
 But Ezoic and Mediavine are the ad partners that really ramp up the revenue numbers for display advertising.

 On top of these, niche sites also have many other ways to make money.
 They can sometimes dive into drop shipping or selling direct advertising.
-Depending on the niche you may be able to sell services, online courses, or even book speaking and consulting times.
+Depending on the niche you may be able to sell services, online courses, or even book speaking and consulting on your own schedule.
 The options really are quite remarkable!

-The tactics for building websites, creating great content, and mastering SEO are covered very well in The Authority Site System by Authority Hacker.
+The tactics for building your own site, creating great content, and mastering SEO are covered very well in The Authority Site System by Authority Hacker.
 This speeds up the time between work and solid monthly paychecks.

 If you build one up and decide it's not really your thing, you can even sell your niche site to Motion Invest for a big one-time payment!